conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 In addition to the above netlib package, there are other variants like ``libblas=*=*openblas``, which has ``openblas`` as a dependency and has a symlink from ``libblas.so.3`` to ``libopenblas.so``.
 ``libblas=3.8.0=*openblas`` pins the ``openblas`` dependency to a version that is known to support the BLAS ``3.8.0`` API.
-This means that at install time, the user can select what BLAS implementation they like without any knowledge of the version of the BLAS implementation needed.
+This means that, at install time, the user can select what BLAS implementation they like without any knowledge of the version of the BLAS implementation needed.